Klosmi/foodevents/README.md

 - made for event organizers, hosts, or anyone who organizes an event where meals are served (eg. birthday parties, weddings, gallery vernissage, etc.)
 - you can involve caterers
 - the goal of this application: the app helps organizers and hosts to know in advance of the event their guests food restrictions.
 Thus, makes it possible that every guest can find the meal she/he can consume.
 So everyone is happy! 🎉
 - the app can list multiple events.
-Anytome you can create a new events.
+You can create a new event any time you want.
 Each event shows a chart with all the food restricions + and a list of guests, which makes it possible to add or delete guests.
 - the app is built with Ruby on Rails and contains some JS.

 *This application created as a teamwork (myself and [Linda-ounissi](https://github.com/Linda-ounissi) and (lindak3205)[https://github.com/lindak3205]) during Le Wagon / Marseille bootcamp 2021.*